-- Include significantly firmer devex and capex than the initial, and RIGs, cost submissions, considering that the majority of the construction work is now complete and the majority of risks are retired or materialised. - Flag any significant deviations from the initial, and RIGs, cost submissions. - Flag any additional changes, which are not related to cost, that may affect the initial assessment undertaken by Ofgem, such as the technical specifications of the project. - Highlight any outstanding capex cost items that might be incurred ahead of operation (if not already operational) and beyond operation. - Provide detailed submission of opex, repex and decommex if these were not submitted at FPA stage.
-These costs may be supported by benchmarks from other existing operating interconnectors where appropriate. - Provide cost information in the price base that is used for the cap and floor levels or as agreed with Ofgem.
+- Include significantly firmer devex and capex than the initial cost submissions and the RIGs, considering that the majority of the construction work is now complete, and the majority of risks are retired or materialised. - Flag any significant deviations from the initial cost submissions and the RIGs. - Flag any additional changes, which are not related to cost, that may affect the initial assessment undertaken by Ofgem, such as the technical specifications of the project. - Highlight any outstanding capex cost items that might be incurred ahead of operation (if not already operational) and beyond operation. - Provide detailed submission of opex, repex and decommex if these were not submitted at FPA stage.
+These costs may be supported by benchmarks from other existing operating interconnectors where appropriate. - Provide cost information in the price base used for the cap and floor levels or as agreed with Ofgem.